dihardmg/dihardmg.github.io/_posts/2017-11-02-understand-how-why-add-idempotent-requests-api.md

 Although the idempotent requests mechanism is interesting, keeping all of these keys can be expensive, especially if you do it in an nonoptimal way like by using the database.
-Whenever you are in doubt if data like this should be stored in a database, always think about how crucial is the data stored to your business.
+Whenever you are in doubt if data like this should be stored in a database, always think about how crucial to your business this data is.
 For the scope of our example, this data is not business critical, therefore we could offload it to a different type of storage.